moshner/automateyourlife.org/_posts/2016-06-12-track-medicine-with-ifttt.md

 title: "Track Medicine Intake with IFTTT"
 image: "icon-phone-medicine.png"
 tags: ["ifttt"]
+excerpt: "Tracking medicine for yourself, a family member, or a pet can be a tedious process.
+But it doesn't have to be."

 problem: "It's hard to remember if I've taken my medication."
 solution: "Log medicine intake on a spreadsheet right when it is taken."